15 October 2024

 I think that applied weaponised incompetence is worse than the excuse of “I don’t notice what needs to be done” or an outright refusal to contribute.
 Because at least you know where you stand.
 An outright expectation that you will do more because you are a woman.
 You know where you stand.
 How you choose to move forward with that is another thing.

-But weaponised incompetence is applied, this is pure manipulation.
+When weaponised incompetence is applied, this is pure manipulation.
 The dishes that don’t get put away because “I don’t know where they go”.
 The laundry that gets ruined because “I didn’t know what setting”.
 The children who don’t get fed breakfast because “I don’t know what they eat”.
 These men know exactly what they are doing.
 Manipulation until you give up and do the job yourself.

-Another thing that I see men say is that “I wasn’t taught how to do x, y and z and you do it better.
+Another thing that I see some men say is that “I wasn’t taught how to do x, y and z and you do it better.
 You were taught”.

 Frankly, this is bullshit.
 I was not raised to do much in the way of chores, laundry or cooking.
 I taught myself when I moved out.
 In an age where Google and Youtube is at your fingertips, anything can be learned.
 I myself used Google, Youtube and TikTok (yes, Tiktok!) to teach myself how to cook.